Making Non-Markovian master equations accessible with approximate environments: Introduction

+The Lamb-shift correction is often difficult to calculate because of the principal value in the inner integrals, making it computationally expensive.
+In this work, we demonstrate that our approximation for quantum environments allows the Lamb-shift to be determined through simple algebraic expressions.
+This approach provides a twofold advantage: it accelerates simulations and facilitates the inclusion of the Lamb-shift correction in a wider range of studies.
+We expect this to have far-reaching consequences in finite-time thermodynamics as the inadequacy of the GKLS master equation to describe transient heat currents is expected to have effects on the optimal work, heat, and the limits of irreversibility, a topic that has been gaining popularity \cite{finitetime1,finitetime2,finitetime3,finitetime4,finitetime5,finitetime6,finitetime7,finitetime8,finitetime9} and has largely used local GKLS master equations.
+We expect this to have a big effect whenever multiple parties make up the working body of the heat engine.

-The way the approximation for the environment works is that we decompose our original correlation function $C(t)$ into simpler functions that allow us to compute the required integrals analytically Figure \ref{fig:illustration} shows an illustration of the idea.
-In this article drawing inspiration from numerically exact methods \cite{Numerically2020,bofin,menczel,ishizaki_fmo,garraway_pseudomodes,Lambert2019} we decompose our function in terms of decaying exponentials.
+The way the approximation for the environment works is that we decompose our original correlation function $C(t)$ into simpler functions that allow us to compute the required integrals analytically, figure \ref{fig:illustration} shows an illustration of the idea.
+In this article drawing inspiration from numerically exact methods \cite{Numerically2020,bofin,menczel,ishizaki_fmo,garraway_pseudomodes,Lambert2019} we decompose our function in terms of decaying exponentials, while in numerically exact methods, the Hilbert space to study grows with the number of exponents, here it remains constant.
 Another advantage of choosing this decomposition is that there are many methods to perform it in the literature \cite{takahashiHighAccuracyExponential2024} , however, other decompositions in terms of special functions or orthogonal polynomials are possible and worth exploring in the future.

-The paper is organized as follows, in the first part we review the two-point correlation function for thermal environments, we then show how to approximate it, the typical problems with the approximation and how they are overcome when one uses master equations, we then review and discuss the two main approaches used in this article, the second order time convolutionless equation ( aka Redfield equation) and the cumulant equation, later we show the examples that illustrate the power of the approximation, with particular attention to examples \ref{sect:example2} and \ref{sect:example4} as they present two previously unstudied phenomena, namely, the effect of Lamb-shift in the transient description of heat currents and the use of Non-Markovian master equations in highly structured environments, respectively, pioneering the way for these two new research directions.
-In this article, we will deal with Bosonic environments only; however, the same scheme can be used for Fermionic environments as well.
+The paper is organized as follows: in the first part, we review the two-point correlation function for thermal environments, we then show how to approximate it, the typical problems with the approximation and how they are overcome when one uses master equations, we then review and discuss the two main approaches used in this article, the time convolutionless equation ($TCL$) in the second order ( $TCL_{2}$ aka Redfield equation) and the cumulant equation (aka refined weak coupling limit).
+Later, we provide four examples that prove the usefulness of our method, namely